darul75/personal-blog/posts/2015/2015-07-22_go-lang-simple-reverse-proxy.md

 - filter query path, what we will do here.
 - ...

-We will register on regular expression which applied to all requests made will allow forwarding base on request path matching.
+Let's register one regular expression which applied to all requests path allows or disallows forwarding to our target url.

 ```clike
 type Prox struct {